twesleyb/getPPIs/README.md

 * BiocManager

 #### Installation of annotation databases.
-`installDBs` automates the installation of several gene ID mapping databases which are utilized to map organism specific Uniprot entries to Entrez gene identifiers, a unique stable identifier for every gene in every organism.
+The script `installDBs` automates the installation of several gene ID mapping databases which are utilized to map organism specific Uniprot entries to Entrez gene identifiers, a unique stable identifier for every gene in every organism.